 Kathy began her Federal career with OPM in 1987.
 During her 30+ year history with OPM, Kathy has worked on and managed several multi-million dollar projects in Staff Acquisition and Recruitment and Branding, conducted training, chaired structured interview panels, and served as Lead HR Consultant for one of OPM's Staff Acquisition Branches.
-She's currently the SFS Program Manager and has been a part of the SFS Program Team since its beginning in 2000.
+She's currently the Strategic Staffing Lead and the SFS Program Manager.

 SFS Program Staff Member

-Stephanie joined OPM on the SFS Program Team in 2016.
-Prior to Stephanie's Federal Career, she attended school at Old Dominion University and obtained a bachelor's degree in 2006 in Political Science with a focus on pre-law.
-In 2008, she then obtained her Master's in Public Administration with a focus on Human Resources Management.
-Stephanie began her Federal career with the Department of Navy, Office of Civilian Human Resources (OCHR) in 2010 as a Human Resources Specialist (Intern) performing recruiting and staffing work.
-In her personal time, she loves traveling with her husband and spending time with her Great Dane, Zeus and tabby cat, Kayla.
+Stephanie joined OPM on the SFS Program Office Team in 2016.
+She possess a bachelor’s degree in Political Science with a focus on pre-law and a Master’s degree in Public Administration with a focus on Human Resources Management.
+She began her Federal career with the Department of Navy, Office of Civilian Human Resources (OCHR) in 2010 as a Human Resources Specialist (Intern) performing recruiting and staffing work.
+In her personal time, she loves traveling and spending time with her family.

 SFS Program Staff

-Sandra first became a member of the SFS Program Team in 2010 and served until 2013.
-She accepted a postion with the Department of Navy's Office of Civilian Human Resources and Fleet Forces Command where she worked as a Human Resources Specialist and as Project Manager on multiple projects in the Staffing and Recruitment Department.
-Sandra returned to OPM in 2018 and is excited to re-join the SFS Program Team.
+Sandra became a member of the SFS Program Office Team in 2010 and served until 2013.
+She accepted a position with the Department of Navy's Office of Civilian Human Resources and Fleet Forces Command where she worked as a Human Resources Specialist and as Project Manager on multiple projects in the Staffing and Recruitment Department.
+Sandra returned to OPM in 2018 and is excited to re-join the SFS Program Office Team.